-The submission in the court was made on behalf of Additional Solicitor General N. Venkataraman who appeared for the competition watchdog.
+The submission in the court was made on behalf of Additional Solicitor General N. Venkataraman, who appeared for the competition watchdog.

-Google said that it will cooperate with the CCI investigation and withdrew its writ petition, filed late last month in the Karnataka HC, asking for more time to reply to the anti-trust investigation by the CCI.
+Google said that it would cooperate with the CCI investigation and withdrew its writ petition, filed late last month in the Karnataka HC, asking for more time to reply to the anti-trust investigation by the CCI.

 “By conveying to the court that the CCI is expected to complete their investigation in 60 days, the antitrust regulator has essentially checkmated Google’s attempt to delay the overall antitrust investigation process by exploiting legal challenges,” said Sijo Kuruvilla George, Executive Director, ADIF, which is an industry body representing more than 450 digital startups.